tianocore-docs/edk2-ModuleWriteGuide/3_module_development/31_what_is_an_edk_ii_module.md

 EDK II defines many module types.
 The module type is used to:

 * Indicate the lifecycle for different types of modules.
-For example, PEIM is dispatched in PEI phase and DXE_DRIVER orUEFI_DRIVER is dispatched at DXE phase;
+For example, PEIM is dispatched in PEI phase and DXE_DRIVER or UEFI_DRIVER is dispatched at DXE phase;

 * Indicate the binary image generation for different types of modules.
 For